-The Agencies continue to implement DMMs and will track effectiveness of water conservation efforts during future updates of the 2020 CV-RUWMP.
-Project WC-2 also includes tracking of new conservation standards that are currently under development and will include updates to conservation programs, if needed, to implement those standards.
+The Agencies will continue to implement DMMs and track the effectiveness of water conservation efforts during future updates of the 2020 CV-RUWMP.
+Project WC-2 also includes tracking new conservation standards that are currently under development and will include updates to conservation programs, if needed, to implement those standards.